Article Updated on September 2022.

 What kind of problem can the Tags resolve for us?

 GitLab Runner is an application that operates with GitLab CI/CD to run jobs in a pipeline.
 And this application, “Runner,” could be installed in different operating systems and a computer on the cloud or virtual machine.
-So, we have that flexibility because it may require another operating system depending o which application we are trying to develop.
+So, we have that flexibility because it may require another operating system depending o which application we try to develop.
 So, for that reason, we may need a mechanism to select the proper Runner to build our application, which is the main goal for Gitlab Runner Tags.

 Multiple Runner for different AWS Accounts.